-Cambridgeshire Kent

-Essex Norfolk

-Hampshire West Northamptonshire

-Hertfordshire Suffolk

-Isle of Wight West Sussex
+Cambridgeshire Kent Essex Norfolk Hampshire West Northamptonshire Hertfordshire Suffolk Isle of Wight West Sussex All eleven funds are committed to collaboratively working together to meet the criteria f

 All eleven funds are committed to collaboratively working together to meet the criteria for pooling and have signed a Memorandum of Understanding to underpin their partnership.
 ACCESS is working to a business plan in order to create the appropriate means to pool investments.